binbashz/holbertonschool-simple_shell/README.md

 The program uses the fork(), execvp() and waitpid() functions to create a child process that executes external commands, and waits for the child process to terminate before continuing.
-It also includes the implementation of an execute_internal_command() function to handle internal commands such as "cd", "cd", "cd", "cd" and "cd". function to handle internal commands such as "cd" or "exit".
+It also includes the implementation of an execute_internal_command() function to handle internal commands such as "exit",  and "cd".

 The program begins with the declaration of two functions: execute_external_command() and execute_internal_command().
 The first function handles the execution of external commands, while the second handles internal commands.